The Central team of the Diocese of St Albans Multi Academy Trust includes:

 Email Paula Burgess

-Charlotte Johnson is the Chief Education Officer.
+Charlotte Johnson is the Interim Chief Executive Officer, 3 days per week and Chief Education Officer, 2 days per week.
 She has responsibility for coordinating and leading the day to day educational work of DSAMAT and has a background in working in Multi Academy Trusts.
 Charlotte also advises headteachers and governors on school effectiveness, and is link officer for certain schools in East Hertfordshire.
 She is also the Diocese lead for school reorganisation.

 Email Charlotte Johnson